abwilf/Non-Standard-Grid/README.md

 pip install pandas numpy requests tqdm h5py
 ```

-Install Standard Grid from [here](https://github.com/abwilf/Standard-Grid) and change the paths in `alex_utils.py` to the one that corresponds to your system (i.e. find and replace `/work/awilf/Standard-Grid`).
+Download Standard Grid from [here](https://github.com/abwilf/Standard-Grid) and change the paths in `alex_utils.py` to the one that corresponds to your system (i.e. find and replace `/work/awilf/Standard-Grid`).

 ## Usage
 To run a grid search with non-standard grid, you'll need two things: a program to run and a runfile which defines the grid search.